kevinolega/callcentertrainingtips/_posts/2018-10-12-convergys-fail.md

 I needed a job and I needed money so it made sense for me to go as soon as possible.

-A few days before I planned, I was at a drinking session and two chicks in that session said that they were looking for work so I invited them to join me.
+A few days before I planned, I was at a drinking session, and two chicks in that session said that they were looking for work so I invited them to join me.

-In that drinking session people told me that Convergys was a difficult company to get in to.
+In that drinking session, people told me that Convergys was a difficult company to get in to.

 That got me excited.